JashSingh09/Home/Reflection on LDAP.md

 ## pros
-easier to scale up to setup multiple users on the server instead of having local users because of central storage,
+easier to scale up to setup multiple users on the server(automate) instead of having local users because of central storage,